vlaskz/portfolio/README.md

  * Docker
  * Maven

- All API's are Restfull and level 1 in Richardson Maturity Model.
-I'll implement levels 2 and 3 in some time.
+ _All API's are Restful and level 1 in Richardson Maturity Model.
+I'll implement levels 2 and 3 in some time._